finos/common-domain-model/README.md

 **Need help?**

 Email help@finos.org. if you need help getting started in the CDM Community or if you encounter technical difficulties accessing repositories, mailing lists or meetings.

+## Roadmap

+- The latest CDM roadmap of expected contributions sponsored by the presently participating trade associations: ICMA, ISDA and ISLA can be found under Roadmap.md.

+- Releases can be tracked on the [CDM Releases](https://github.com/finos/common-domain-model/releases/tag/5.0.0-dev.7) page.

 ## Contributing